European School, Luxembourg I: Kirchberg

 The school progressively moved to Kirchberg in the 1990s.
 At the end of the 1990s, the grounds on Kirchberg were completely redesigned.
 Old buildings were demolished and new ones (e.g. a new primary school building, an extension of the secondary school building and a new theatre building) were built, though three blocks of the old Secondary school (the current A, B and C blocks) were left standing.
 T and L blocks were added due to high number of students.
 In 2012, the school relocated a large portion of students to a second European School of Luxembourg campus, situated in Mamer.
 3 years after the separation, it was decided that only T block will be conserved, while L is due to be demolished.

 In 2014 the Luxembourgish government signed an agreement for the European Schools to accept 100 more students in their English and French sections.

+The school is due to be served by an extension of line T1 of the Luxembourg City tramway by 2027.

 Students

 As of 1999 the secondary school cycles consisted of three main sections, English, French, and German, each having two classes of students (classes A and B), while the Italian, Spanish, Portuguese, Dutch, and Greek sections only had one class of students per year each.
 Some students from Scandinavian countries also made up the Danish, Swedish, and Finnish sections, the latter two having been the newest addition to the language sections, just opened in 1995, respectively 1999.
 Due to their few numbers the students studied their mother tongue under special arrangements, and they shared many other classes such as Philosophy, Geography, History, and Human Science within the sections of their second language, which could be either in English, French, or German.

 Some foreign students were also admitted in very rare cases, from countries that were not in the European Union at that time, but whose parents were working in Luxembourg.
 These included nationals from Romania, Russia, Turkey, and Bosnia, who were integrated into other language sections.

 In the late 90s, the study of religion in the school was a compulsory subject, but it adhered to the Catholic Church which is the majoritarian religion in Luxembourg.
 For this reason many students could not opt in, therefore the school introduced the study of Ethics to students of Christian Orthodox, Muslim, Jewish, and other religions.